warwick-un-society/warwick-un-society.github.io/warmunfaqs.md

 We will not be providing any food apart from snacks during breaks.
 There are however plenty of sites on Warwick campus for affordable food and drink, which you can find in the handbook.

 #### How do I know where to go and when?
 The opening and closing ceremonies will be held in the two lecture theatres in the Oculus building.
 Committee room locations will be avaliable on the committee page.
-You can find your allocated committee <a href="http://warwickun.org/warmun/committees">here</a>.
+You can find details for your allocated committee <a href="http://warwickun.org/warmun/committees">here</a>.

 #### When will I receive my cabinet allocation?
 We will confirm your attendance as soon as payment is registered.
 We aim to allocate cabinet positions as soon as possible.